 How do vans and lorries gain access to remove waste, deliver heavy items etc?

 Residents should arrange to meet delivery vehicles and unlock the gates so they can get in and out again.
-Keys should not be left with the driver and gates should not be left open.
+Keys should not be left with the driver and gates should never be left open while unsupervised.

 How can lorries get out if there's not enough room to turn?

 On some service roads, there is room to turn but in others it is necessary to reverse out.
-This makes it doubly important service roads are kept clear of parked cars, skips and other impediments.
-In case of emergency, residents should contact the Estate Office on the numbers above.
+This makes it doubly important service roads are kept clear of parked cars, badly placed skips and other impediments.
+In case of emergency, residents should contact the Residents Association via email@example.com.

 How will emergency services and utility vehicles gain access?